 Client Agent means a person authorised to act as the Client’s agent but does not include the Representative acting solely in this role.

+Compliance Examination has the meaning given to it in the ECNL.

 Conveyancing Transaction has the meaning given to it in the ECNL.

 Duty Authority means the State Revenue Office of the Jurisdiction in which the property is situated.